5. Vector indexing#

 ## [1] "a" "2" "b" "4" "c" "6" "a" "8" "b" "10" "c" "42"

-Long story long: first, to ensure that the new content can be poured into the old wineskin, R needed to convert the numeric vector to a character one; compare Section 4.1.
-Then, every second element therein, a total of six items, was replaced by a recycled version of the replacement sequence of length 3.
-Finally, the name “x” was rebound to such a brought-forth object and the previous one became forgotten.
+Long story long: first, to ensure that the new content can be poured into the old wineskin, R coerced the numeric vector to a character one.
+Then, every second element therein, a total of six items, was replaced by a recycled version of the replacement sequence of length three.
+Finally, the name x was rebound to such a brought-forth object and the previous one became forgotten.

 Note

-For more details on replacement functions in general, see Section 9.4.6.
-Such operations alter the state of the object they are called on (quite a rare behaviour in functional languages).
+For more details on replacement functions in general, see Section 9.3.6.
+Such operations alter the state of the object they are called on (quite rare a behaviour in functional languages).

 Exercise 5.4

-Replace missing values in a given numeric vector with the arithmetic mean of well-defined observations therein.
+Replace missing values in a given numeric vector with the arithmetic mean of its well-defined observations.

 List contents can be altered as well.
 For modifying individual elements, the safest option is to use the replacement version of the `[[` operator: